How You Can Help

 Thank you for your care for the future of Madison, and your willingness to positively contribute to that future.
 We've created this collection of actions to be taken by passionate individuals who are looking for guidance on what can be done to help our effort.

 The challenge of smart, human-centric city building is immense and complex, but our approach doesn't need to be.
-The strong towns ethos suggests the following four steps:
+The Strong Towns ethos suggests the following four steps:

 Identify the next smallest thing that can be done to ease those challenges.
 Even something as simple as clearing debris from a sidewalk to give pedestrians space from traffic could have an immense positive impact on our neighbors' lives.